alevinru/CWClientHelperAppBot/README.md

 BOT_TOKEN=Your_Telegram_Bot_Token
 ```

-Also you need to export all the environment variables required by
+Also you need to export all the environment variables required by the
 [alevinru/CWClient setup section](https://github.com/alevinru/CWClient#setup) ChatWars API including those, specified in the API [nodemon.json](https://github.com/alevinru/CWClient/blob/master/nodemon.json).

 ## Run